steveculshaw/brindlewoodbay/mystery-of-the-long-dark-teatime-of-the-soulless.md

 *[Cozy Move]* Checking up on the disappearances near the Stockton farmhouse; yeap, in the 1990's, 60's, 30's, 1890's.<br>
 &nbsp;&nbsp; - and in her prime, Mrs. Carfax was known to be a fixer and source for the Boston mob.

-*[Seance Move]* We look to a seance with the spirit of Latatia ... *along with a drink of mescal in memory of our celebrations after her & Atsidi's joint closure of the crystal meth lab.*<br>
+*[Séance Move]* We look to a seance with the spirit of Latatia ... *along with a drink of mescal in memory of our celebrations after her & Atsidi's joint closure of the crystal meth lab.*<br>
 &nbsp;&nbsp; - we hear the voice of Latatia saying *"What's in the pomegranate, was in the juice!"*

 #### 18th August